PyLink/PyLink/README.md

 # PyLink

 PyLink is an extensible, plugin-based IRC Services framework written in Python.
-It aims to be a replacement for the now-defunct Janus.
+It aims to be 1) a replacement for the now-defunct Janus 2) a versatile framework and gateway to IRC.

 ## Usage